Double-oxygeN/github-releases-watcher/README.md

 1. Read your `config.yaml`.
 2. Check for new releases for each configured repository.
-3. Send an email notification if a new release is found (only the latest one per repository).
+3. Send an email notification if a new release is found and matches the configured pattern (if any).
-4. Update the `data/releases.json` file with the latest release information.
+4. Update the `data/releases.json` file with the latest release information (regardless of pattern matching).
+5. Log any releases that don't match the pattern but were still tracked.

 ## Development